rehan5039/Win-Right-Click/README.md

 # Windows Right‑Click Context Menu Enhancements

 Add handy options to the File Explorer right‑click menu on Windows 10/11: open Command Prompt/Windows Terminal here, Control Panel shortcuts (incl.
 God Mode), Safe Mode reboot options, and quick task killers.
-Each feature is a portable .reg file—import to enable, use the `Remove` folder to disable.
+Each feature is a portable .reg file import to enable, use the `Remove` folder to disable.

 > Caution: These modify the Windows Registry.
 Review files before importing and create a restore point or registry backup.
 Admin rights are required for most entries.